Pramita0410/ML-Data-Cleaning-and-Feature-Selection/README.md

 # ML-Data-Cleaning-and-Feature-Selection
 In this, I used the bank-addition.csv dataset for predictive learning and check the quality of the data and determine which features are important.

-Visualized the data and tried to find the answers of the below questions What are the data types?
+Visualized the data and tried to find the answers of the below questions:

+* What are the data types?
 (Only numeric and categorical)

 * Are there missing values?